matte-oss/Thinkpad-T450-MacOS-Tahoe-Hackintosh/README.md

 - `Fingerprint Sensor`: **Disabled** `(Causes issues with wake from sleep)`;
 - `CSM Support`: **Yes**.
 - `Intel (R) Rapid Start Technology`: **Disabled**.

+# Tutorial

+**NOTE:** This tutorial should **ONLY** be used for the Tahoe developer beta, the tutorial will be updated when the stable version comes out.